vmstio/docs/content/rules/nsfw.md

 Moderators will make an effort to issue limitations to remote accounts who regularly post explicit content.
 Limiting the account will enable those who directly follow the account to continue accessing it, while preventing its visibility on the Federated timeline.

-If local accounts are deemed to be following such content in an attempt to “poison” the federated timeline, those accounts should be suspended after consultation with an Administrator.
+If local accounts are deemed to be following such content in an attempt to “poison” the federated timeline, those accounts will be suspended.

 ## CSAM